bo1anos/Portfolio-1/README.md

 After i made my boxes i wanted to explain in short what each box of info would represent, after the boxes full of projects hopefully, i want to have my footer actually be my examplatory of what we did in each project

-I know my project is really bare bones and theres alot i could do like adding hover effects to my boxes and really organizing my content together to be mobile friendly but all in all this is waht I hav
+I know my project is really bare bones and theres alot i could do like adding hover effects to my boxes and really organizing my content together to be mobile friendly but all in all this is what I have